-To complete the ESOL endorsement, students must (1) complete all ESOL course work with a B average or higher, (2) pass the ESOL teacher licensure exam, and (3) submit a satisfactory work sample.
+To complete the ESOL endorsement, candidates must (1) complete all ESOL course work with a B average or higher, (2) pass the ESOL teacher licensure exam, and (3) submit a satisfactory portfolio.

 ESOL course work

 The required ESOL course work for all endorsement candidates is 18 credit hours:

 - ED 522 Racial and Cultural Harmony in the K-12 Classroom (3 credits)

 - ED 572 Foundations of ESOL Education (3 credits)